Backpacking to Ibantik Lake, Uintas

 Cross the bridge, then turn left following the main trail back to the parking lot.

-Ibantik Lake trial map.
+Ibantik Lake trail map.
 Green is for Day 1 and blue is Day 2.

 Save me on Pinterest!